TownSuite/TownSuite.WorkQueues/Readme.md

 A simple work queue library backed by a sql database.
 Processing of data requires polling the WorkQueue table.  **Do not use with a high load system**.
+See the **Benchmarks** section below for a definition of a low load system.

 Providing alternative backends based on tools such as kafka, redis, or rabbitmq is left as an exercise for the reader.